amber-smalltalk/amber-documentation/faq.md

 #### How do I get the text value of an input field?

-Assuming I have a field with an id of #field1, how do I get the text value of it?
+If you have a field with an id of #field1, the way to get it's value is `'#field1' asJQuery val`.

-Answer: `'#field1' asJQuery val`

 Note: _All_ JavaScript methods in jQuery are available to you this way.